 In 2017, Snapchat moved to a self-serve ad structure after years of exclusivity, restricted access and incredibly expensive inventory ($300k – $750k per engagement in many cases).
-While Snapchat has seen a steady decline in daily active users over the last few quarters, it’s posted unexpected revenue growth each quarter — thanks in part to a shift to their auction-based self-serve platform where the price for placement is dictated by advertisers’ “bid” for impressions, views
+While Snapchat has seen a steady decline in daily active users over the last few quarters, it has posted unexpected revenue growth each quarter — all thanks in part to a shift to their auction-based, self-serve platform where the price for placement is dictated by advertisers’ “bid” for impressions, views

 Self-Serve Goes Off the Beaten Path